plasmapotential/HEAT/docs/source/index.rst

 Running a field line trace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following video provides an introduction to HEAT and guides you through running the test case:
+The following video provides an example of running a field line trace.

     .. raw:: html